-- § \$121 million deferred income tax benefit associated with the impairment to our Rockies Express partnership investment; - § \$54 million income tax benefit primarily associated with our decision to hold life insurance contracts kept in support of certain benefit plans to term.

-Previously, we took the position that we might cash in or sell these contracts before maturity, which required that we record deferred income taxes on unrealized gains on investments held within the insurance contracts;

-- § lower income tax expense in 2012 due to Mexican currency translation and inflation adjustments; - § higher planned renewable energy income tax credits and deferred income tax benefits related to renewable energy projects; and - § lower book depreciation over income tax depreciation related to a certain portion of utility plant fixed assets; offset by - § lower income in 2012 in countries with lower statutory income tax rates; such income was higher in 2011 due to a \$277 million non-taxable gain from remeasurement of our equity method investments related to our acquisition from AEI of its investments in Chile and Peru; and - § higher U.S. income tax on non-U.S. non-operating activity due to the expiration of the look-through rule, as we discuss below.
+- § \$54 million income tax benefit primarily associated with our decision to hold life insurance contracts kept in support of certain benefit plans to term.
+Previously, we took the position that we might cash in or sell these contracts before maturity, which required that we record deferred income taxes on unrealized gains on investments held within the insurance contracts; - § \$38 million income tax benefit in 2012 due to a change in the income tax treatment of certain repairs that are capitalized for book purposes, including \$22 million benefit related to the 2011 U.S. federal income tax return filed in the third quarter of 2012, as discussed above; and - § higher planned renewable energy income tax credits and deferred income tax benefits related to renewable energy projects; offset by - § lower income in 2012 in countries with lower statutory income tax rates; such income was higher in 2011 due to the \$277 million non-taxable gain from our equity method investments related to our acquisition from AEI of its investments in Chile and Peru; - § higher income tax expense in 2012 due to Mexican currency translation and inflation adjustments; - § higher income tax expense due to unfavorable resolution of prior years' income tax items; and - § higher U.S. income tax on non-U.S. non-operating activity due to the expiration of the look-through rule, as we discuss below.